Pine Island Center, Florida: Geography

-Pine Island Center is located at (26.633092, -82.122027) on the north-central part of Pine Island.
+Pine Island Center is located on the north-central part of Pine Island.
 It is bordered to the north by Pineland and Bokeelia and to the south by St. James City.
 The four communities together comprise all of Pine Island.
 To the east are Pine Island Creek and Matlacha Pass, and to the west is Pine Island Sound, all arms of the Gulf of Mexico.

 The southern edge of Pine Island Center passes through the intersection of County Road 78 (Pine Island Road NW) with County Road 767 (Stringfellow Road).
 CR-78 leads east across Little Pine Island to the mainland and 16 mi to North Fort Myers, while Stringfellow Road runs the length of Pine Island, 7 mi to Bokeelia at the north end and 8 mi to St. James City at the south end.

 According to the United States Census Bureau, the Pine Island Center CDP has a total area of 12.05 km2, of which 11.32 km2 are land and 0.73 sqkm, or 6.08%, are water.